mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 # Ways to generate a non-prime DH modulus to create a NOBUS backdoor

-Check the next section [How to build a secure NOBUS backdoor](how-to-build-a-secure-nobus-backdoor) for the theory behind the numbers.

 Here are the different methods you can use to build the DH backdoor:

 1. [modulus p is prime, p-1 have 'small' factors]()